 Why Choose Brach Eichler Injury Lawyers for Your Motorcycle Injury Case

-Brach Eichler Injury Lawyers brings decades of experience, proven trial results, and genuine commitment to injured riders’ recovery.
-Our personal injury lawyers have successfully handled thousands of motorcycle accident cases.
+Brach Eichler Injury Lawyers brings decades of experience, proven trial results, and a genuine commitment to injured riders’ recovery.
+It can be important to consult an experienced attorney for help with motorcycle accident claims and to pursue appropriate compensation.
+Our personal injury lawyers have handled thousands of motorcycle accident cases.

 Our firm maintains 10 office locations across New Jersey, providing convenient access to experienced representation.
-We have served injured clients for over 50 years and recovered more than $535 million in settlements and verdicts.
+Having an experienced motorcycle accident attorney can be helpful for understanding the potential value of your claim and getting guidance after a serious motorcycle accident.
+We have served injured clients for over 50 years and recovered more than $700 million in settlements and verdicts.
 View our case results to see the verdicts and settlements we’ve secured for injured clients.
-Our testimonials showcase the experiences of satisfied clients.
+Our testimonials share the experiences of past clients.

 We handle motorcycle accident cases on a contingency fee basis—you pay nothing upfront, and we collect our fee only if we recover compensation for you.
+Hiring an experienced motorcycle accident lawyer helps you have legal representation, especially in complex or contested cases.
 We offer free consultations to discuss your case and explain your legal options.

 Our Lawyers

 Alex S. Capozzi, our Partner, is also a Certified Civil Trial Attorney with over a decade of experience.
 Alex earned recognition as a Super Lawyers Rising Star and was named to Best Lawyers: Ones to Watch in America.
-He achieved a $2.75 million jury verdict in 2024, ranking among New Jersey’s top 20 verdicts that year.
+He achieved a $2.75 million jury verdict in 2024, which was listed among New Jersey’s top 20 verdicts that year.

 Corey A. Dietz, our Trial Lawyer, brings 10+ years of experience and his former prosecutor background.
 Corey has negotiated multi-million dollar settlements for injured clients and earned recognition as Best Lawyers: Ones to Watch in America 2026.